 2. In the alternative, Defendant seeks more definite statement of Count I and III.
-In Count I, the Plaintiff is required to more definitely allege what was done to her; what EPSTEIN said and did, if anything, to create fear and apprehension in Plaintiff; what was the intentional offensive or harmful contact in pleading the elements of assault and battery.
+In Count I, the Plaintiff is required to more definitely allege in the context of the claim for assault underlying factual allegations pertaining to the creation in Plaintiff of "imminent fear of peril"; what EPSTEIN said and did, if anything, to create fear and apprehension in Plaintiff.
 In Count III, Plaintiff is required to more definitely state the underlying factual allegations to support her claim as set forth in the statute, 18 U.S.C. §2422(b) and §2455.
 Rule 12(e).
 See discussion of law below herein.